Mixed Jasper Tumbler Rough

 Jasper, agate and petrified wood usually take a great polish.
 However, burnishing this material after the polish step can often improve the shininess of the finished stones.
 If you would like to try burnishing to see if it improves the look of your polished stones full burnishing instructions can be found here.

-This photo is of a batch of Mixed Jasper rough that we polished.
+This is a photo of Mixed Jasper rough that we polished.

 Customers also bought...